MNoun/NounCOMP490Homework1/README.md

 Assignment: Homework 1

 Description:
 This project calculates the total charge for a customer at checkout.
-Function tests are avialable in tests/tests.py.
+Function tests are available in tests/tests.py.